-Now, before we get into the various whats and wheres of how you can watch 'Speed' right now, here are some details about the 20th Century Fox, The Mark Gordon Company action flick.
+Now, before we get into the key details of how you can watch 'Speed' right now, here are some key details about the 20th Century Fox, The Mark Gordon Company action flick.
 Speed starring Keanu Reeves, Dennis Hopper, Sandra Bullock, Joe Morton has a R rating, a runtime of about 1 hr 56 min.
 The release date of the movie is June 9th, 1994.
-The movie received a user score of 71/100 on TMDb, which was calculated from reviews from 6,568 platform users.
+The movie received a user score of 71/100 on TMDb, which comes from reviews from 6,568 community users.

-Eager to watch 'Speed' on your favorite screen?
-Hunting down a streaming service to buy, rent, download, or watch the Jan de Bont-directed movie via subscription can be challenging, so we here at Moviefone want to take the pressure off.
+Looking to see 'Speed' without leaving the house?
+Discovering a streaming service to buy, rent, download, or watch the Jan de Bont-directed movie via subscription can be a huge pain, so we here at Moviefone want to help you out.

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Speed' on each platform when they are available.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Speed' on each platform when they are available.
 'Speed' is currently available to rent, purchase, or stream via subscription on Fandango At Home, HBO Max, HBO Max Amazon Channel, Microsoft Store, Prime Video, Apple TV, Google Play Movies, Spectrum On Demand, and YouTube in the US.

 'Speed' Release Dates